ahupowerdns/simplesocket/README.md

 top-most classes are new.

 ## Mission statements
+To repeat, the goal of this library is in no way to sugarcoat the BSD socket API.
+The underlying semantics are exposed to you 100%, including the 'tristate' return codes for operations.
+A 0 means EOF, a negative value is an error.
+A positive value continues to mean what it meant.

+We do translate the error conditions to exceptions.
+But an EOF is not an error.

+The underlying socket API is not straightforward, but it is well documented.
+In this library, it is exactly what you get.
+Except with less typing.

 ### ComboAddress
 ComboAddress is and will remain a minimal wrapper around the IPv4 and IPv6 sockaddrs.
 It will not address other address families.